JonathanTurnock/dcs-mis_anti-piracy/README.md

 | AV-8B | 2 |

 # Situation
-The CAP will start at 7:45:00 and all AAA threats must be eliminated by 8:30:00.
+The CAS will start at 7:45:00 and all AAA threats must be eliminated by 8:30:00.
 4 x F-16 will depart Al Dhafra AB and immediately proceed to disabling low altitude AAA.

 2x AV-8B will then depart from the USS Tarawa 3m off the coast and provide CAS as required.